High Throughput Phenotyping Sensors

 Red-Green-Blue

-The red-green-blue (RGB) sensor.
-RGB sensors pick up wavelengths of light in the red-green-blue spectrum to create a picture much like how you and I see the world.
-An RGB sensor mounted on a UAV will take enough pictures throughout the entire flight with enough overlap from one to the next so that the researcher can create an image of the entire field during the data processing stage.
-The final product will look similar to Fig. 8 on the right.
-These images can be used to create what is called a shapefile as well, which we will discuss more in depth during the data processing section.
+RGB sensors detect wavelengths of light in the red-green-blue spectrum to create a picture much like how you and I see the world.
+An RGB sensor mounted on a UAV captures numerous overlapping images throughout its flight, enabling researchers to generate an image of the entire field during the data processing stage.
+The final product will look similar to Fig. 8.
+The data captured by an RGB sensor can also be used to calculate vegetation indices.
+Vegetation indices can be used to understand plant health and biomass.

 Figure 8.
 RGB mosaic of a wheat breeding field.
-A compilation of hundreds of aerial photos results in a large section of a field
+This is an actual RGB image created from aerial photos captured by a MicaSense Altum Multispectral sensor (MicaSense, Seattle, WA, USA).
+A compilation of hundreds of aerial photos results in a large section of a field shown in the image.

 Created by C. Mick using Pix4D software, 2022.